 If you are already registered for another course the term you are completing your COMPS/CE, you don't need to register for CAND 5940.

-If you are graduating from the Curriculum & Instruction: Critical Pedagogy program in partnership with ASPIRE and Teach For America programs OR the Education & Human Development MA in partnership with Friends, Boulder Journey, or Stanley British schools, you DO NOT have to follow the COMPS registration process, but must apply to graduate.
+If you are graduating from the MA Curriculum & Instruction: Critical Pedagogy program with ASPIRE OR any other SEHD graduate program that does NOT have a separate COMPS/CE requirement (separate from required coursework), you DO NOT have to follow the COMPS registration process, but must apply to graduate.
+Contact your Faculty Advisor if you have questions.

 Students in the CACREP accredited Clinical Mental Health, School, and Couples and Family Therapy tracks must pass the Counselor Preparation Comprehensive Exam (CPCE).
 The CPCE is administered as a computer-based test at a Pearson VUE testing center.
 Students will be emailed registration information 2-3 weeks after the COMPS application deadline of the term they register for the exam.